skippyr/river-dreams/README.md

 ## About

-A multi-line ZSH theme for Linux with a tribal inspired style, designed to help you stay motivated while developing your dream projects.
+It is a multi-line ZSH theme for Linux with a tribal inspired style, designed to help you stay motivated while developing your dream projects.

 ![](preview.png)